mdeniz/marcus_bikes/README.md

 ## Specifications

-Given the specifications sent to me via email (see the [PDF](doc/code_challenge_specifications.pdf) version) we can extract the requirements for this project, ask ourserlves questions, answer them and make some assumptions in order to create the proper solution.
+Given the specifications sent to me via email (see the [PDF](doc/code_challenge_specifications.pdf) version) we can extract the requirements for this project, ask ourselves questions, answer them, and make some assumptions in order to create the proper solution.

 ### Requirements

-After carefuly reading the specifications provided I wrote down a list of requirements the app needs to fulfill:
+After carefully reading the specifications provided I wrote down a list of requirements the app needs to fulfill:

-1. The shop's catalog not only have bikes on it.
+1. The shop's catalog not only has bikes on it.
 Many other types of **products** can be sold.
 Eg: surfboards, skis, roller skates.
 2. Products can be customized.
 Each product can have several **customizable parts** and **customizable attributes**.
-Eg: a bike can have frame type, frame finish, wheels and chain as customizable parts, also size and rim color as customizable attributes.
+Eg: a bike can have frame type, frame finish, wheels, and chain as customizable parts, as well as size and rim color as customizable attributes.
 3. Customers have to choose the final parts and attributes for their customization.
-For each customizable part the customer needs to choose from the available **part options** and for each customizable attribute from the available **attribute options**.
+For each customizable part, the customer needs to choose from the available **part options** and for each customizable attribute from the available **attribute options**.
-4. Any part selected can avoid other parts to be selected too, no matter if they belong to different customizable parts.
+4. Any part selected can prevent other parts from being selected too, no matter if they belong to different customizable parts.
 So, some **banned combinations** of parts exist.
-Attributes belongs to each product, that way we will only represent the "good combinations".
+Attributes belong to each product, that way we will only represent the "good combinations".
-5. Parts and attribute options can be marked as "temporarily out of stock" to avoid receiving orders of products with those parts or attributes on it.
+5. Parts and attribute options can be marked as "temporarily out of stock" to avoid receiving orders of products with those parts or attributes on them.
-6. Price of products are either standalone or calculated based on their parts and attributes if they are customized.
+6. The price of products are either standalone or calculated based on their parts and attributes if they are customized.
 7. The price of parts can be different if they are combined with other parts in a product customization.
-So, the **price changes** can exist depending on other parts if they are selected.
-Also the attributes may imply price changes.
+So, **price changes** can exist depending on other parts if they are selected.
+Also, the attributes may imply price changes.

 ### Questions about the requirements

 With the specifications and the requirements more clear some questions may appear.
-Here is a list with their answers:
+Here is a list of the questions and their answers:

-1. *Are parts also products we can sell in isolation in the shop?* They could be, but we may not want to sell certain parts in isolation.
+1. *Are parts also products we can sell in the shop alone?* They could be, but we may not want to sell certain parts in isolation.
 2. *All the products must be customizable?* No, certain products can be sold as they are provided.
-3. *All the customizable parts are the same for all the products?* No, each product could have different customizable parts.
-Eg: "Customizable Bike" can have: frame type, frame finish, wheels and chain.
-Whereas "Ski set" can have: ski, bindings and poles.
+3. *Are all the customizable parts the same for all the products?* No, each product could have different customizable parts.
+Eg: a "Customizable Bike" can have: a frame type, frame finish, wheels, and chain.
+Whereas a "Ski set" can have: a ski, bindings, and poles.
-4. *All the customizable attributes are the same for all the products?* No, each product could have different customizable attributes.
+4. *Are all the customizable attributes the same for all the products?* No, each product could have different customizable attributes.
 Eg: "Bike 1" can have "size" and "color".
 Whereas "Skiset 1" can have just "color".
-5. *Can a part's price depend on more than one part that are selected too?* Yes, it may happen that a price changes for many other parts selected.
+5. *Can a part's price depend on more than one other part that is selected too?* Yes, it may happen that a price changes for many other parts selected.
 Eg: frame color depends on frame type and frame finish.

 ### Assumptions